13 Sep Escape to Serenity in Sedona

 If you like nourishing your body with tasty and healthy food like I do, I have two spots in Sedona that you have to try!
 There are only two 100% organic restaurants in town and I would highly recommend both.

 This restaurant was opened by David Warr and his daughter, Radhika Jen Marie, over a decade ago.
-We met David during dinner and his passion for creating healthy, organic, and sustainable dishes is unmatched.
+I met David during dinner and his passion for creating healthy, organic, and sustainable dishes is unmatched.
 He says his children grew up eating organic, plant-based dishes which have became the main entrees and appetizers served at the restaurant today.

 If you enjoy feeling energized in the morning or need a pick me up in the afternoon, go to the Local Juicery.
 The only other 100% organic spot in Sedona, this place is a juice junkie’s haven and a superfood lover’s dream.
 I was able to learn more from the proprietor, Summer Sanders, who is both delightful and has quite an impressive background as a raw foodie and chef.